Pharmacogenomics from your existing DNA data

 Anyone taking or considering medications metabolized by pharmacogenes may benefit.
 This is particularly relevant if you take medications like clopidogrel, warfarin, SSRIs (antidepressants), statins, codeine, or certain chemotherapy drugs.
 It can also be useful if you have experienced unexpected side effects or lack of efficacy with a medication.

-How should I share my report with my doctor?+
+How do I discuss my results with my doctor?+

 What are the limitations of this type of testing?+